 The core message of Christianity is called the gospel—a word the simply means “good news.”
 The gospel is good news about who God is, who we are, and how we can have a relationship with him.
 This good news can be summarized briefly in four main “chapters.”

 CHAPTER 1: GOD

 God reveals.
 The only way we can know anything about God is if he chooses to speak to us about Himself.
-God has done this.
-He has done it in a general way in nature (Romans 1:19), in a special way in and through the words of the Bible (2 Timothy 3:16), and ultimately through Jesus (John 1:18).
+And we believe God has done this.
+He has done it in a general way in nature (Romans 1:19), in a special way in and through the words of the Bible (2 Timothy 3:16), and in an ultimate through Jesus (John 1:18; Hebrews 1:1-2).

 God creates.
 The first thing that God reveals to us in the Bible is that he is the Creator of all things (Genesis 1:1; Hebrews 11:3).
 He created human beings in his image to know, love, worship, and glorify him.
 (Psalm 100:3; Revelation 4:11).

 God reigns.
 God has also revealed that as our Creator, he is also our Ruler—that is, we’re accountable to him (Psalm 99:1).
 We are called to glorify God by loving and obeying him perfectly (Deuteronomy 11:1).

 CHAPTER 2: GUILT

 Our judgment.
 This rejection of God, our rightful Creator and Ruler, amounts to cosmic treason.
-As a result, we are alienated from him and are justly condemned to face the penalty of his perfect, just, and eternal wrath—a terrible fate the Bible calls “hell” (Romans 1:32; 2:5).
+As a result, we are alienated from him and are justly condemned to face the penalty of his perfect, just, and righteous wrath—a terrible, eternal fate that the Bible calls “hell” (Romans 1:32; 2:5).

 Our inability.
-Our rejection of God is so complete that we have become entirely enslaved to our rebellious sinful rebellion.
+Our rejection of God is so complete that we have become entirely enslaved to our sinful, rebellious disposition.
 We are utterly incapable to return to God and restore our relationship with him.
 Not even trying our best to obey God’s law can pay back the debt incurred by our guilt (Romans 3:20).
 We need a Rescuer.

 CHAPTER 3: GOSPEL